AmritThapa007/Introduction-To-Github-Coursera/README.md

 # Introduction-To-Github-Coursera
-This is my Assesement for the Coursera course.
+This is my Assesement part for the Coursera course.